 A total of 20 small businesses stand a chance to win R14,500 in business capital and a free 12 month coaching and mentorship program.

-Participants must be between the ages of 18 and 35, their businesses have been operational for at least six months.
+Participants must be between the ages of 18 and 35, and their businesses have been operational for at least six months.
 They must have the desire to seek support, services, coaching and mentoring from the business incubator to achieve the venture’s mission.

 Webinar: SA Proptech and SAIBPP (Property)